-Depart on your flight to Delhi today.
+Depart for your flight to Delhi today.

 Day 2 Delhi

-On arrival in Delhi this morning we'll transfer you to your hotel.
+On arrival in Delhi we'll transfer you to your hotel.
 Your sightseeing starts in the 17th century walled city of Old Delhi.
 Here you'll delve into a maze of crowded streets and vibrant markets, and stroll through the fabled street bazaar of Chandni Chowk.
 We'll stop to admire the marble domes of Jama Masjid Mosque before visiting the Gandhi Smriti Museum and Humayun's Tomb.Meals included: D

 Day 3 Delhi - Agra